Sandpile group of infinite graphs: Sandpile group for infinite graphs

 The Creutz identity is defined as above: $\beta = \Delta {\bf 1}_S$.
 Note that $\beta = \Delta({- \bf 1}_{\ZZ^2\setminus S})$.

 \begin{definition} A non-negative stable state $\phi\in \ZZ^\G_B$ is called {\it recurrent} if $(\phi+\beta)^\circ = \phi$. \end{definition}

-Then it is not difficult to show that the set of all recurrent states in $\ZZ^2$ with a $C$-net sink set $S$ forms a group, which we denote by $C(\ZZ^2,S)$.
+Then, it is not difficult to show that the set of all recurrent states in $\ZZ^2$ with a $C$-net sink set $S$ forms a group, which we denote by $C(\ZZ^2, S)$.
 For example, the neutral element in this group is computed as $(n\beta)^\circ$ for $n$ big enough (depending on $C$), and an explicit bound for $n$ can be given in terms of $C$.
 The inverse element for $\phi$ can be computed as $(-\phi+n\beta)^\circ$ for $n$ big enough.
-However, in order to better understand $C(\ZZ^2,S)$ and its finite subgroups we provide another description of this group.
+However, we provide another description of $C(\ZZ^2, S)$ to understand its finite subgroups better.

 {\bf Algebraic viewpoint.} Our approach follows that of \cite{dhar1995algebraic, solomyak1998coincidence, schmidt2009abelian, lang2019sandpile}.
 Define the Laplace operator $\Delta: \ZZ^\G_B\to \ZZ^\G_B$ as follows.
 For $\phi\in \ZZ^\G_B$ and $z\in \G$ let At $z\in S$ let $(\Delta \phi)(z)=0$ by definition.